SincereAndrade/About-Me/README.md

 # About-Sincere Andrade
-This repository will focus sole on my life.
+This repository will focus soley on my life.
 No downers only the positives.

 **Name:** Sincere Andrade